This page has been automatically translated. Please refer to the page in French if needed.

 A test now possible in pharmacy to know the origin of an angina

-Publié le 21 octobre 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Publié le 21 octobre 2023 - Directorate for Legal and Administrative Information (Prime Minister)

 Is your angina viral or bacterial?
 Rapid diagnostic testing for angina (Trod angina) can help determine angina.
-This test, previously performed by a doctor, can now be done in a pharmacy.
+Previously performed by a doctor, this test can now be done in a pharmacy.

 There are 2 types of sore throat: sore throat caused by a virus and sore throat caused by bacteria.
 Viral angina is most common and does not require antibiotics.
 Bacterial angina, which can be caused by bacteria such as group A streptococcus, requires antibiotic treatment.